 If opening a private practice is not ideal, advancement can also stem from becoming an educator or through acquiring a specialty certification from the AVMA.
-Specialty areas of practice include internal medicine, surgery, specific animal breeds, sports medicine and more.
+Specialty areas of practice include internal medicine, surgery, specific animal breeds and more.

 Clearly there are a large number of opportunities for Veterinarians to specialize!